Updated on September 12, 2024

 LED lights

 Replace your incandescent lighting with LED light bulbs.
 LED light bulbs are the next best thing to shutting off your lights because they consume 75% less energy and last up to 25 times longer than incandescents.
-For less than $3 a bulb, they offer three-in-one benefits: They’re better for the environment, they save you money on electricity, and they consume less time for replacement.
+For just over $3 a bulb, they offer three-in-one benefits: They’re better for the environment, they save you money on electricity, and they consume less time for replacement.

 Recycling